pousse-cafe/pousse-cafe.github.io/documentation.md

 implementation:

 - the attributes of an entity are *defined* using an interface,
+- the queries for fetching aggregate root data are *defined* using an interface,
 - domain events and commands are *defined* using interfaces.

 The classes actually *implementing* the interfaces contain the implementation details linked to the storage or messaging system (friendly types, annotations, etc.).

-Therefore, a model is *defined* by its component and the interfaces representing entity attributes, domain events and commands.
+Therefore, a model is *defined* by its component and the interfaces representing entity attributes, queries, domain events and commands.
 However, in order to be actually executable by the Pousse-Café runtime, the model must also have an implementation, it must be *implemented*.